Accident Investigation Report 12/2009

 - the mate had left his position, supervising and assisting passengers, to reposition, and secure the boat

 - the vessel’s safety management system was poor, with ineffective emergency drills, flawed risk assessments and inadequate procedures for mooring and passenger disembarkation

-In a safety bulletin, issued shortly after the accident, WE recommended that the MCA and LRS took urgent action to satisfy themselves that Class V passenger vessels operating on the River Thames had effective systems in place to ensure their safe operation.
+In a safety bulletin (PDF, 1,159KB), issued shortly after the accident, WE recommended that the MCA and LRS took urgent action to satisfy themselves that Class V passenger vessels operating on the River Thames had effective systems in place to ensure their safe operation.
 In addition, the MCA has been recommended to improve the guidance available to operators for complying with the DSMC; and to improve the targeting of inspections on the operation of these vessels.
 LRS has also been recommended to assess the risks associated with the movement and control of passengers on its piers at night.
 A number of detailed recommendations have been made to the owners of Hurlingham on aspects of their safety management system, conduct of crew and arrangements for passenger access.